OCA/bank-statement-import/account_bank_statement_clear_partner/README.rst

 #.
 Go to **Invoicing**.
 #.
 Click on the name of a bank journal (**Bank** in demo data, for example).
 #.
-Select a bank statement.
+Select a bank statements from list.
 #.
-Press "Clear partners" button located on the header.
+Press "Clear partners" button located in the "Action".
 #.
-All partners in non-reconciled lines will be cleared.
+All partners in non-reconciled lines will be cleared for selected statements.

 Bug Tracker
 ===========